top of page

 â–º LEVERAGING TECHNOLOGY

-Demystifying Budgeting for Advanced Technology
+Demystifying Budgeting for Advanced Tech: CAPEX vs OPEX Strategies

 • Braheem Santos, Healthcare Segment Leader, Schneider Electric